Atmosphere of Jupiter: Specific bands

 The South Tropical Region includes the South Equatorial Belt (SEB) and the South Tropical Zone.
 It is by far the most active region on the planet, as it is home to its strongest retrograde jet stream.
 The SEB is usually the broadest, darkest belt on Jupiter; it is sometimes split by a zone (the SEBZ), and can fade entirely every 3 to 15 years before reappearing in what is known as an SEB Revival cycle.
 A period of weeks or months following the belt's disappearance, a white spot forms and erupts dark brownish material which is stretched into a new belt by Jupiter's winds.
 The belt most recently disappeared in May 2010.
 Another characteristic of the SEB is a long train of cyclonic disturbances following the Great Red Spot.
 Like the NTropZ, the STropZ is one of the most prominent zones on the planet; not only does it contain the GRS, but it is occasionally rent by a South Tropical Disturbance (STropD), a division of the zone that can be very long-lived; the most famous one lasted from 1901 to 1939.

 This false color image from the HST reveals a rare wave structure just north of the planet's equator.

-The South Temperate Region, or South Temperate Belt (STB), is yet another dark, prominent belt, more so than the NTB; until March 2000, its most famous features were the long-lived white ovals BC, DE, and FA, which have since merged to form Oval BA ("Red Jr.").
+The South Temperate Region, or South Temperate Belt (STB), is yet another dark, prominent belt, more so than the NTB; until March 2000, its most famous features were long-lived white ovals BC, DE, and FA, which have since merged to form Oval BA ("Red Jr.").
 The ovals were part of South Temperate Zone, but they extended into STB partially blocking it.
 The STB has occasionally faded, apparently due to complex interactions between the white ovals and the GRS.
 The appearance of the South Temperate Zone (STZ)—the zone in which the white ovals originated—is highly variable.

 There are other features on Jupiter that are either temporary or difficult to observe from Earth.
 The South South Temperate Region is harder to discern even than the NNTR; its detail is subtle and can only be studied well by large telescopes or spacecraft.
 Many zones and belts are more transient in nature and are not always visible.
 These include the Equatorial band (EB), North Equatorial belt zone (NEBZ, a white zone within the belt) and South Equatorial belt zone (SEBZ).
 Belts are also occasionally split by a sudden disturbance.
 When a disturbance divides a normally singular belt or zone, an N or an S is added to indicate whether the component is the northern or southern one; e.g., NEB(N) and NEB(S).